 The functions of microparticles in preeclampsia.

-Lok CA., Van der Post JA., Sturk A., Sargent IL., Nieuwland R.
+Lok CAR., Van der Post JAM., Sturk A., Sargent IL., Nieuwland R.

 Circulating blood cells, trophoblast cells and endothelial cells release microparticles (MP) into the maternal blood by membrane shedding.
 This process occurs upon activation or apoptosis of these cells.
 Evidence is accumulating that MP play a role in the development of thrombotic diseases.
 In recent years, the importance of changes in circulating MP numbers and in composition in preeclampsia has been recognized and research is now directed to discover the functional consequences of these changes.
 In this review we will discuss the structure and function of MP, with special emphasis on the changes in MP numbers, composition and function in pregnancy and preeclampsia.